The London Borough of Brent

 For residents seeking to dine out, Brent has an adequate selection of restaurants and cafes scattered throughout the borough.
 Highlights include Vijay India, Palm Beach and Asher’s Africana on Ealing Road, La Regina on Wembley Hill, and a large Nando’s on Wembley High Road.

-When it comes to retail therapy, on the other hand, the borough has a reasonable variety of shopping areas to choose from.
-For a combination of designer brands and bargains, the London Designer Outlet in Wembley is home to 70 stores and designer outlets including Adidas, Gap and Levi’s, as well as a number of restaurants and a large Cineworld cinema.
-For everything else, including a vast array of furniture of homewares, there is a large branch of IKEA just beside the North Circular, as well as Brent Cross Shopping Centre in the neighbouring borough of Barnet.
+When it comes to retail therapy, the borough has a good variety of shopping areas to choose from.
+For a combination of designer brands and bargains, the London Designer Outlet in Wembley is home to 70 stores and designer outlets including Adidas, Gap, and Levi’s, as well as a number of restaurants and a large Cineworld cinema.
+If you’re looking for furniture of homewares, there is a large branch of IKEA just beside the North Circular, as well as Brent Cross Shopping Centre in the neighbouring borough of Barnet.

 For an open-air high street experience, Queen’s Park offers an array of boutique stores and welcoming cafes, as well as a Farmer’s Market selling a broad choice of locally-sourced organic produce every Sunday.
 Alternatively, over in Wembley, the busy streets of Ealing Road offer visitors a wide variety of everything from tasty Indian eateries and kitchenware to designer jewellers and high-end South Asian fashion.